Crash position indicator: Harry Stevinson

-The CPI was developed by Harry Stevinson, starting work on the concept just before the opening of World War II.
-After the war he joined the National Research Council's (NRC) National Aeronautical Establishment (NAE), testing glider performance.
+The CPI was developed by Harry Stevinson, who started work on the concept just before the opening of World War II.
+After the war, he joined the National Research Council's (NRC) National Aeronautical Establishment (NAE), testing glider performance.

 While these tests were ongoing, a jet fighter happened to crash.
 The aircraft had no beacon, and thus the rescue plane sent to find the fighter was forced to fly low over wooded areas in an attempt to locate the wreck.
 The rescue plane's low flight led to its own crash in the bush.
 With a beacon, the rescue aircraft would have been able to stay at much higher, and safer, altitudes.
 Stevinson decided that the beacon was more important than glider research, and was able to convince the NRC to develop the concept.

 Other rescue beacon systems had already been developed and deployed, but Stevinson felt these were insufficient.
 If the crash occurred over water, the beacon would sink with the aircraft even if the crew escaped and were on the surface.
 Over land, the aircraft itself would block the signal if the beacon ended up buried under the fuselage, and the crash and any post-crash fires had the possibility of destroying it.

 There was one contemporary system that offered survivability.
-It used a small mortar to fire the beacon off the aircraft and then land it under parachute with a shock absorber to lessen impact with the ground.
+It used a small mortar to fire the beacon of the aircraft and then land it under parachute with a shock absorber to lessen impact with the ground.
 The beacon package included a folding antenna, two pop-out arms intended to orient it upright after landing on the ground, and a floatation bag for water.